leonzwrx/linux-setup-scripts/documentation/post-install-configs_all.md

     ethtool -i eth0
     ```

+#### GPU Passthru:
+[This guide](https://3os.org/infrastructure/proxmox/gpu-passthrough/igpu-passthrough-to-vm/#windows-virtual-machine-igpu-passthrough-configuration) desribes the process of getting a video card to pass through to the VM properly.
+General steps on Debian:
+1. Make required change to enable IOMMU in `/etc/default/grub` and update grub config
+2. Reboot and verify IOMMU is enabled via `dmesg`
+3. Locate the `bind_vfio.sh` and place into `/etc/initramfs-tools/scripts/init-top` directory
+4. Add vfio-pci kernel driver to the `/etc/modulues` file and run
+5. Update configuration changes by running `update-initramfs -u -k all`
+6. Verify vfio-pci driver is in use by checking output of `lspci -nnv` command

 - **Import old VM(s):**
   Locate or copy the XML files from the old VMs - usually stored in `/etc/libvirt/qemu` and run:
   ```bash
   sudo virsh define ~/Downloads/Win11-KVM.xml
   ```
 - For convenience, place a `.desktop` file for each running VM into `~/.local/share/applications` with this Exec line:
   ```plaintext
   exec=virt-viewer --connect=qemu:///system --domain-name VM_Name